Yahyarumzan/shifra-content/safwa-al-tafsir/93 Decoding Surah al Duha.md

 In another narration, *Khazin* said:

-> First, a sign was carried upon its back, certainly comprising the good of this world and the next with it.
-So God gave him victory in this world, victory upon the enemies and a lot of following and openings and the most elevated of religions, and made his people the best of people and gave him in the next world, general intercession and a praised rank and other than this among the good in this world and the next.
+> First, a sign was carried upon his back, certainly comprising the good of this world and the next with it.
+So God gave him victory in this world, victory upon his enemies, a lot of following, openings and the most elevated of religions.
+He made his people the best of people and gave him in the next world, general intercession and a praised rank, in addition to more good in this world and the next.

+</ShowVerses>

-Thereafter, after God made this amazing promise to him, he reminded him of the blessings upon him whilst he was young, so that he thanks his Lord.
+After God made this amazing promise to him, he reminded him of the blessings upon him whilst he was young, so that he thanks his Lord.
 So, God said:

-</ShowVerses>

 <ShowVerses sura="93" ayahs={[6]}>

 Were you not, O *Muhammad*, an orphan in your youth and God protected you with your uncle *Abu Talib* and put you under his care? *Ibn Kathir* said:

 > His father passed away whilst his mother was still pregnant of him.
 Then, his mother passed away whilst he was six years old.
 Then he was in the care of his grandfather, *Abdul Mutalib* and the latter passed away whilst he was eight years old.
-Then, he was taken care of by his uncle *Abu Talib* so that protection and victory did not leave him.
+Then, he was cared for by his uncle *Abu Talib* so that protection and victory did not leave him.
 He was raised by God's power until God sent him the message, above the forty chiefs, whilst *Abu Talib* was worshipping the idols like his people.
 Thereafter, hardship followed the prophet (ﷺ) and all of this was from God's protection and out of care for him.

 </ShowVerses>